Best Practices for Successful Turtle Watching

-- Turn off all lights as they could disorient the hatchlings and lead them away from the sea
+- Turn off all lights, including mobile phones, as they could disorient the hatchlings and lead them away from the sea.

-- If you happen across hatchlings that have been disoriented by an artificial light and have strayed onto parking areas or roadways it is OK to put them in a bucket and transport them immediately to the beach.
-They should then be released at the top of the beach away from any artificial light influence and let them make their own way to the sea
+- If you happen across hatchlings that have been disoriented by an artificial light and have strayed onto parking areas or roadways, putting them in a bucket and transporting them immediately to the beach is permitted.
+They should then be released at the top of the beach away from any artificial light influence.
+Let them make their own way to the sea.

-- Report any hatching activity to the .
+- Report any hatching activity to the Queensland Parks and Wildlife Service and Mackay and District Turtle Watch Association.

-- Keep the use of lights to a minimum while on the beach.
-Lights and turtles don’t go well together.
+- Keep the use of lights to a minimum while on the beach, especially at night.
+Lights on the beach can frighten away nesting turtles.
 It is amazing how many people think a torch is necessary to find your way on the beach at night.
 Turn off that light and as your night vision settles down you will be surprised at how much you can see.

 - Do not light fires on the beach.